 Before joining the firm, David clerked at the U.S. Court of Federal Claims and served as an officer in the U.S. Marine Corps.

-- Representing hedge fund and financial services clients in the federal government’s investigation into insider trading and the use of expert networks.
+- Represented several hedge fund and financial services clients in SEC and DOJ investigations into potential insider trading and other market abuse practices.

-- Counsel to a senior executive at a publicly held company subject to a U.S. Dept. of Justice criminal securities and wire fraud prosecution.
+- Represented senior executive at a publicly held company subject to a U.S. Dept. of Justice criminal securities and wire fraud prosecution.
 Successfully avoided all charges against our client.